-Any police officer employed by a law enforcement agency of this State may conduct temporary questioning and may make arrests in any jurisdiction within this State if:
+Any police officer employed by a law enforcement agency of this State may conduct temporary questioning and may make arrests in any jurisdiction within Illinois if:

-In cases of minor violations of state statute, city and county ordinances, or University rules, regulations or policies, campus police or security officers may, in addition to, or in lieu of criminal charges, refer violators to the dean of students for disciplinary action under the Code of Student Conduct.
+In cases of minor violations of state statute, city and county ordinances, or University rules, regulations or policies, campus police or security officers may, in addition to, or in lieu of criminal charges, refer violators to the Dean of Students Office for disciplinary action under the Code of Student Conduct.

 Any failure to appear as requested for a student conduct proceeding or failure to comply with any imposed sanctions or restrictions, may result in the direct filing of criminal charges with the Circuit Court of Cook County.

-Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations, is monitored and recorded.
-This information is provided to the dean of students for any action or follow-up that may be required.
+Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations is monitored and recorded.
+This information is provided to the Dean of Students Office for any action or follow-up that may be required.

-Criminal Charges filed by Saint Xavier University police officers are heard in in the First Municipal District (City of Chicago) or the 5th Municipal District of the Circuit Court of Cook County.
-Failure to appear in court will result in the judge issuing a bond forfeiture arrest warrant.
+Criminal charges filed by Saint Xavier University police officers are heard in the First Municipal District (City of Chicago) or the Fifth Municipal District of the Circuit Court of Cook County.
+Failure to appear in court could result in the judge issuing a bond forfeiture arrest warrant.

-The office is responsible for maintaining the University's emergency operation center, as well as the facilities for radio communications and implementation of contingency alert plans when conditions warrant.
-Protective escorts, battery jumps and vehicle lockout assistance, anywhere on campus, are also provided by Public Safety.
-Assistance can be obtained by using one of the red, yellow or gray public safety phones located in the parking lots and throughout campus.
-In the event of an injury or illness, officers will coordinate emergency medical/first-aid treatment and transportation with the Chicago Fire Department paramedics.
+The office is responsible for maintaining the University's emergency operation center as well as the facilities for radio communications and implementation of contingency alert plans when conditions warrant.
+In the event of an injury or illness, officers will coordinate emergency medical/first-aid treatment and transportation with the fire department responders.